HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

+####  `.files.location` links

+The SMART Health Links Sharing Application SHALL ensure that `.files.location` links can be dereferenced without additional authentication, and that they are short-lived.
+The lifetime of `.files.location` links SHALL NOT exceed one hour.
+The SMART Health Links Sharing Application MAY create one-time-use `.files.location` links that are consumed as soon as they are dereferenced.

+Because the manifest and associated files are a single package that may change over time, the SMART Health Links Receiving Application SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
+The SMART Health Links Receiving Application SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour after requesting the manifest, and SHALL be capable of re-fetching the manifest to obtain fresh `location` links in the event that they have expired or been consumed.

+The SMART Health Links Sharing Application SHALL respond to the `GET` requests for `.files.location` URLs with:

+* Headers:
+  * `content-type: application/jose`
+* Body: JSON Web Encryption as described in <a href="#encrypting-and-decrypting-files">Encrypting and Decrypting Files</a>.

+<p></p>

+#### `.files.embedded` content

+If the client has specified `embeddedLengthMax` in the manifest request, the sever SHALL NOT embedded payload longer than the client-designated maximum.

+If present, the `embedded` value SHALL be up-to-date as of the time the manifest is requested.
+If the client has specified `embeddedLengthMax` in the manifest request, the sever SHALL NOT return embedded payload longer than the client-designated maximum.

+The embedded content is a JSON Web Encryption as described in <a href="#encrypting-and-decrypting-files">Encrypting and Decrypting Files</a>.

+<p></p>

 #### Polling manifest for changes
 When the original QR includes the `L` flag for long-term use, the client MAY periodically poll for changes in the manifest.
 The server MAY provide a